-What is Reflection?
+What is reflection of light?

-Reflection is defined as: “When light traveling in a certain medium falls on the surface of another medium, a part of it turns back in the same medium.”We see a page of a book because light reflects from each part of the page in all directions,so that some of the light rays from each part of the page enter our eye.
+Reflection of light is defined as: “When light traveling in a certain medium falls on the surface of another medium, a part of it turns back in the same medium.”We see a page of a book because light reflects from each part of the page in all directions so that some of the light rays from each part of the page enter our eye.
 Because almost no light is reflected by the printed words, we “see” them as black areas.

-In early 1700 s, were two ideas about the nature of light; particle nature and wave nature.
-Newton put forward the idea of corpuscular nature of light.
-According to him, light consists of tiny, fast moving particles.
+In the early 1700 s, were two ideas about the nature of light; particle nature and wave nature.
+Newton put forward the idea of the corpuscular nature of light.
+According to him, light consists of tiny, fast-moving particles.
 Maxwell formulated the wave theory of light.
 In 1802, Thomas young proved the wave nature of light experimentally.
-In 1900,the Planck suggested that light consists of small packets of energy called photon was confirmed by experiments.
+In 1900, Planck suggested that light consists of small packets of energy called photons were confirmed by experiments.
 Now we know that light has dual nature; wave as well as particle nature.

-How reflection Occurs:
+How reflection Occurs?

 Reflection occurs when a light ray strikes a shiny surface(mirror) and bounces off.
 The ray that strikes the shiny surface is called incident ray.
-The ray that bounces off is called reflected ray.
-The point at which incident ray strikes is called point of incidence.
+The ray that bounces off is called a reflected ray.
+The point at which incident ray strikes is called the point of incidence.
 The line perpendicular on the point of incidence is called normal.
-Incident ray forms angle of incidence with the normal.
+Incident ray forms an angle of incidence with the normal.
 It is denoted by ‘i’.The angle that reflected ray forms with the normal is called angle of reflection.
 It is denoted by ‘r’.

-Types of reflection:
+Types of reflection

-Nature of reflection depends on smoothness of the surface.
-For example, a smooth surface of silver reflects ray of light in one direction only.
+The nature of reflection depends on the smoothness of the surface.
+For example, a smooth surface of silver reflects the ray of light in one direction only.
 The reflection by these smooth surfaces is called regular reflection.

-Most of the objects in everyday world are not smooth on the microscopic level.
+Most of the objects in the everyday world are not smooth on the microscopic level.
 The rough surfaces of these objects reflect the rays of light in many directions.
 Such of reflection is called irregular reflection.

-Applications of regular and irregular reflection:
+Applications of regular and irregular reflection